kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

    Run this $ **./vendor/bin/phpunit --version** command to verify PHPUnit version.

-   **Note:** 8.x phpunit version supported by drupal 9 if you are using drupal 8 install 7.x version.
+   **Note:** If you're using Drupal 9, it supports PHPUnit version 8.x.
+However, if you're using Drupal 8, you should install version 7.x.
+You can install PHPUnit globally using the **composer global** command, but it's recommended to install it per Drupal project.

 4. **Install Code Coverage:** PHPUnit comes with a built-in code coverage tool, but to generate coverage reports, you'll need to install the PHP extension Xdebug.
 You can install it using following command: